 Enabling Health Information Exchange

 Many big industry giants including telecommunications, securities trading, and retail merchandising, have invested billions of money in healthcare IT to electronically capture, store and transfer data efficiently.
 However, the healthcare industry has been slow in adopting new technologies which in turn has led to several challenges, inefficiencies and errors in medical documentation.
+Some of the challenges that must be addressed are:

 Data security breaches reported among 31% of surveyed hospitals.